vinay-aj/AccuKnox-assesment/README.md

 ---

 This Selenium script will help you verify that the frontend displays the message returned by the backend correctly.
-Let me know if you have any questions!